 All indexes based on the value of spending-related transactions, 2019 avg=100, see p10 for more details.
-Retail card index seasonally adjusted using ABS series.
-All other Indexes are not seasonally unadjusted.
+"Retail card index seasonally adjusted using ABS series.
+All other Indexes are not seasonally unadjusted; "avg month to date.
 Sources: ABS, Westpac Group